Food waste (compost) bins have green lids and/or signage. Refer to the Food Waste poster (PDF).

 Staff kitchen food waste bins

-Following a trial in several office kitchen areas, food waste collection services are being provided in office kitchen locations across Wollongong Campus to assist in diverting more of our waste from landfill.
+Following a trial in several office kitchen areas, food waste collection services are being provided in office kitchen locations across UOW to assist in diverting more of our waste from landfill.
 Waste audits have shown that our bins contain a high proportion of food waste and other organic materials.
 The bins are lined with a lime green compostable bag.
 These bags are made from food starch (not plastic) so will compost with the food waste.

 Please check signage on and above the bin and seek advice if required.